Flag of the Haudenosaunee Confederacy: History

-In the 1980s, the Iroquois men's national lacrosse team needed a flag ahead of a competition in Australia to represent the Haudenosaunee as an independent entity.
+In the 1980s, the Haudenosaunee men's national lacrosse team needed a flag ahead of a competition in Australia to represent the Haudenosaunee as an independent entity.
 Rick Hill, a Tuscarora artist, writer, and educator associated with the lacrosse team, worked with Mohawk father-son duo Harold and Tim Johnson of North Tonawanda, New York, to create the design.
 Harold Johnson ran a t-shirt shop in Niagara Falls, New York, and his son Tim Johnson was a student at the University at Buffalo.
 Hill's original draft was inspired by Onondaga faithkeeper Oren Lyons and adapted by the Johnsons.
 The lacrosse team accepted the design and it later became a symbol for the Haudenosaunee.